This week, we are very lucky to have leading financial advisor, Adele Martin on the show.

 Michelle: Yes, absolutely.
 I’m going to go home and join that Facebook page.

 Marcus: That’s all for us for this week.
 If you do have any questions, either for Michelle, myself, or Adele, please let us know.
-You can contact Adele at adelemartin.com or you can get in touch with us at [email protected].
-That is [email protected].
+You can contact Adele at adelemartin.com or you can get in touch with us at ask@sydneypropertyinsider.com.au.
+That is A-S-K@sydneypropertyinsider.com.au.
 Have a great week everyone.
 We look forward to being with you, same time, same place next week.

 Michelle: Until next week.